-This document helps you understand the AEM headless publication pipeline and the performance considerations you need to be aware of before you go live with your application.
+This document helps you understand the AEM headless publication pipeline and the performance considerations you must be aware of before you go live with your application.

 The AEM SDK is used to build and deploy custom code.
-It is the main tool you need in order to develop and test your headless application before going live.
+It is the main tool that you must develop and test your headless application before going live.
 It contains the following artifacts:

-Git is what you will use to manage source control as well as to check in the changes to Cloud Manager and then deploy them to a production instance.
+Git is what you use to manage source control and to check in the changes to Cloud Manager and then deploy them to a production instance.

-Next, let’s take a look at the constituent parts of an AEM environment.
+Next, let’s look at the constituent parts of an AEM environment.

 A full AEM environment is made up of an Author, Publish, and Dispatcher.
-These same components will be made available in the local development runtime in order to make it easier for you to preview your code and content before going live.
+These same components are made available in the local development runtime to make it easier for you to preview your code and content before going live.

 The Author service is where internal users create, manage, and preview content.